Frequently Asked Questions

-Yes, you can schedule with Ed or Elizabeth Deboo, PT’s, and Pandora Drossos, DPT by following the links from the home page.
+Yes, you can schedule with Ed or Elizabeth Deboo, PT’s, from our home page.
 Please remember to bring any reports that you have (x rays, MRI, etc) that may be important to your current condition as well as your referral from your physician.

 Since manual therapy involves the manipulation of the body, loose fitting clothes are the best choice.
 All treatments are done with the patient fully clothed.

 Due to the increasingly restrictive nature of health insurance companies, as of October 1st, 2016, we will no longer be billing any insurance companies.
-You may be able to submit your own claim for reimbursement (except Medicare age clients).
-We recommend contacting your insurance company for details.
 We do accept major credit cards, checks, and cash at the time of services.

 For orthopedic injuries, we usually start to see positive changes after 4-5 visits.
 How many total visits will depend upon many different factors, including how chronic the condition is, overall health of the individual, age, and how many areas of restrictions are present.
-Pediatric client visits will be determined on a case by case basis.
+Pediatric client visits will be determined on a case by case basis by Elizabeth.

 Yes, all treatments will be done by the client’s primary therapist.
 Consistency with the same therapist provides our clients with the best opportunity to achieve their rehab goals in the shortest amount of time.